top of page

 Treating Mental Health Disorders

-Mental health is a combination of our emotional, psychological, and social well-being.
+Mental health consists of emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
-It also helps determine how we handle stress, relate to others, and make choices.
-Mental health treatment is important because it helps us realize our potential, living a life with purpose and meaning, forming positive relationships with others, and experiencing peace of mind, contentment, happiness and joy.
+Mental health also determines how we handle stress, relate to others, and make choices.
+By addressing mental health issues, we can realize our potential, and live lives with purpose and meaning.

 Treatment Options